Jaffer-sadiq/GitHub-Actions/Labfiles/module2.md

    ![](../media/access-keys.png)

-1. Navigate back to the `GitHub-action` repo, from the GitHub repository, and select the **Settings** tab from the lab files repository.
+1. Navigate back to the `GitHub-action` repo from the GitHub repository, and select the **Settings** tab from the lab files repository.

     ![](../media/github-action.png)